UCL-CCS/UQ_NAMD/slurm/README.md

 QCG-PilotJob:

-Sample scripts to submit a batch jobs in Eagle and SuperMUC-NG clusters.
+Sample scripts to submit batch jobs in Eagle and SuperMUC-NG clusters.